‘Star Wars 8’ News: Mark Hamill Hints At Teaser/Trailer For 2017? Rian Johnson Talks Luke Skywalker/Rey Relationship Ties [Rumors]

 — Pop Culture Quest (@popculturequest) January 6, 2017

-There is no title yet, but there are rumors like Tale of the Jedi Temple and The Order of the Dark Side, according to Cinema Blend and then there’s Fall of the Resistance as reported by Slash Film the latter of which was seen on a 2016 Star Wars Celebration poster, an event that occurred in Europe.
+There is no title yet, but there are rumors like Tale of the Jedi Temple and The Order of the Dark Side, according to Cinema Blend, and then there’s Fall of the Resistance as reported by Slash Film the latter of which was seen on a 2016 Star Wars Celebration poster, an event that occurred in Europe.

 Abrams hints: how Maz got Luke Skywalker’s Lightsaber could be crucial to #StarWars8 https://t.co/jFSHLS54qw pic.twitter.com/mwybu31h5O